phetsims/expression-exchange/doc/implementation-notes.md

 may be as simple as 'x' or as complex as 'x squared times y squared', and several other attributes that define its behavior and appearance.

-The CoinTerm model element tracks it's bounds in the view relative to its position.
+The CoinTerm model element tracks its bounds in the view relative to its position.
 This break strict MVC practices, but worked well for the needs of the sim.

+A decision was made that if a coin term overlaps multiple expressions, on the one with the most overlap should have its hints activated.
+This means that the main model has to compare them and decide which one to activate, which means that this decision must be centralized in the main model rather than leaving it to the coin terms or expressions.